Also Serving Evanston & Skokie

 Excess plaque buildup under the gum line causes gingivitis.
 With this condition, gum pockets increase in volume, eventually separating the gum from the bone and creating a haven for bacteria.
 The bacteria, in turn, eat away at the root and the bone which secures it.
 Scaling and planing can stop or reverse this process by cleaning out the pockets and inserting a time-release antibiotic under the gum line.
 But severe cases of gum disease may also need grafts of bone or soft tissue to restore the bone and fortify the root.

-Patients who experience TMJ may require a realignment of joints that control jaw movement, and sometimes even more invasive surgical treatments, such as arthrotomy or condylotomy.
+Patients who experience TMJ disorders may require a realignment of joints that control jaw movement, and sometimes even more invasive surgical treatments, such as arthrotomy or condylotomy.
 The latter procedure is performed to repair damage to the mandible, and is typically considered in cases where patients report locking of the jaw.

 Generally non-surgical solutions are tried first in TMJ cases, however.
 Such treatment options include muscle relaxants, occlusal appliances such as mouth guards or oral splints, physical therapy focused on exercising the jaw muscles, stress management, corticosteroid injections and arthrocentesis, which involves insertion of needles into the joint to remove debris or substances that may be interfering with jaw function.